How to Become Debt-Free ... and What It's Like

-Save at least 15% toward retirement
+Save at least 15% for retirement

-If you reach your retirement years without ample savings to maintain your lifestyle, you may have the urge to reach for your credit card, potentially restarting the endless debt cycle.
+If you reach retirement age without ample savings to maintain your lifestyle, you may have the urge to reach for your credit card, potentially restarting the endless debt cycle.
 Saving at least 15% of your income in investments and retirement accounts will give most people plenty of funds to enjoy their post-working life.

 For example, if you get a promotion that includes a $1,000 raise in take-home pay, you can increase your monthly vacation savings or your spending money by $500 and channel the remaining $500 per month into your retirement savings.
-This will progressively increase the amount you’re saving each month, bringing you closer to financial independence while rewarding you for your hard work.
+This will progressively increase the amount you're saving each month, bringing you closer to financial independence while still rewarding you for your hard work.

 Budget for large purchases